 The global health security community should emphasize the danger of zoonotic disease outbreaks and how those diseases can cross the animal-human species barrier by using Middle East respiratory syndrome coronavirus (MERS-CoV) as an example.

-The World Health Organization (WHO) said on Wednesday, October 9, that 10 people have died among 32 infected with Middle East respiratory syndrome (MERS) in Saudi Arabia since June.
+The World Health Organization (WHO) reported 14 Middle East respiratory syndrome (MERS) cases in May.